softindex/datakernel/examples/boot/README.md

 /8.8.8.8
 ```
 This data was provided by properties file of the example and supplied by `ConfigModule`. `ConfigModule` looks after
-usage of configs, so that they are not used in any part of lifecycle except for startup.
-We created `ConfigModule` in
+usage of configs, so that they are not used in any part of lifecycle except for startup. `ConfigModule` was created in
 the following way:

 ```java
 ConfigModule.create(Config.ofProperties(PROPERTIES_FILE))
 ```
-`ofProperties()` returns `Config` - an interface for interacting with configs.
-There are also some other ways of
-initialization of `ConfigModule`, such as:
+There are also some other ways of initialization of `ConfigModule`, such as:
 * *ofMap()*
 * *ofConfigs()*
 * *ofValue()*

-#### 2. Service Graph Module Example
+### 2. Service Graph Module Example
-##### Launching
+#### Launching
 To run the examples in console, you should execute these lines in appropriate folder:
 ```
 $ git clone https://github.com/softindex/datakernel.git